mrc-tech/BIL/README.md

 ## Design objectives
  - All classes and functions in header files (no precompiled library or external dependencies)
- - Easy to use
+ - Easy to use and the code can be understanded easly
  - Works on Windows and Linux (C++11 standard)
- - The code can be understanded easly
  - Unlicensed (anyone can use and modify it as wanted)

 ## Usage